 Trained as a classical guitarist, Jeffrey Noonan has played lute, theorbo and early guitars for nearly forty years across the Midwest.
-Based in St. Louis, he has performed throughout the region with various ensembles including Shakespear’s Bande, Early Music St. Louis, Passione ed Armonia, Kansas City Baroque Consortium, Bourbon Baroque (Louisville), the Madison Early Music Festival (Madison, WI), Ars Antigua (Chicago), and Musik Ekklesia (Indianapolis.)
-In addition, Jeff has created and directed a number of Early Music ensembles including The Ellenwood Consort, Musicke’s Cordes, and, most recently, Such Sweete Melodie.
+Based in St. Louis, he has performed throughout the region with various ensembles including Shakespear’s Bande, Early Music St. Louis, Passione ed Armonia, Kansas City Baroque Consortium, Bourbon Baroque (Louisville, KY), the Madison Early Music Festival (Madison, WI), Ars Antigua (Chicago), and Musik Ekklesia (Indianapolis, IN.)
+In addition, Jeff has created and directed a number of Early Music ensembles including The Ellenwood Consort, Such Sweete Melodie, Musicke’s Cordes and La Petite Brise.
 An in-demand accompanist and continuo player, Jeff performs a varied repertoire ranging from sixteenth-century chanson with solo voice to Handel’s Messiah with the St. Louis Symphony.
 A recognized expert on the early guitar, Jeff has produced two books and several articles for The Grove Dictionary of American Music/Oxford Music Online on the subject.
-He recently published an edition of violin sonatas by the 18th-century Italian composer Giovanni Bononcini for A-R Editions.
-Jeff's most recent research project is an edition of two seventeenth-century Italian song manuscripts he uncovered in the Newberry Library.
+His edition of violin trio sonatas by the 18th-century Italian composer Giovanni Bononcini was published in 2012 by A-R Editions.
+Jeff's most recent research project is an edition of two seventeenth-century Italian song manuscripts he uncovered in Chicago’s Newberry Library.
 He has received funding from the National Endowment for the Humanities and in 2015 the Newberry Library awarded Jeff its Cullen Fellowship to research and edit music manuscripts in its collection.
-In early 2016, the St. Louis Regional Arts Commission presented him with a RAC Artist Fellowship in recognition of his accomplishments in scholarship, pedagogy and performance.
+In 2016, the St. Louis Regional Arts Commission presented Jeff with a RAC Artist Fellowship in recognition of his accomplishments in musical scholarship, pedagogy and performance.

 Jeff appears on Musik Ekklesia's Grammy-nominated CD on the Sono Luminus label and can be heard on-line as a soloist and in a variety of ensembles on Ars Antingua's podcast at

 Jeff holds degrees from the University of Notre Dame (A.B.), the Hartt School of Music (B.Mus.) and Washington University in St. Louis (M.Mus., Ph.D.)
-He has served as adjunct faculty at St. Mary’s College, Indiana/Purdue Universities in Fort Wayne, Andrews University and Washington University in St. Louis.
+Over the years, he served as adjunct faculty at St. Mary’s College, Indiana/Purdue Universities in Fort Wayne, Andrews University and Washington University in St. Louis.
 Jeff served on the full-time faculty of Southeast Missouri State University from 1999 to 2015, where he taught upper-level music literature and history courses and directed the classical guitar program.
 He retired from Southeast as a Professor of Music in 2015.

 Giovanni Bononcini, Twelve Chamber Sonatas (London, 1732), editor, Recent Researches in Music of the Baroque Era (Middleton, Wis.: A-R Editions, 2012)